-(1) Includes the 2008 Plan and the 2016 Plan, but does not include future rights to purchase shares under our 2017 Employee Stock Purchase Plan ("ESPP"), which depend on a number of factors described in our ESPP and will not be determined until the end of the applicable purchase period.

-(2) The weighted average exercise price is calculated based solely on outstanding stock options and does not take into account stock underlying restricted stock units, which have no exercise price.

-(3) Includes the 2016 Plan and ESPP.
+- (1) Includes the 2008 Plan and the 2016 Plan, but does not include future rights to purchase shares under our 2017 Employee Stock Purchase Plan ("ESPP"), which depend on a number of factors described in our ESPP and will not be determined until the end of the applicable purchase period. - (2) The weighted average exercise price is calculated based solely on outstanding stock options and does not take into account stock underlying restricted stock units, which have no exercise price. - (3) Includes the 2016 Plan and ESPP.
 Stock options or other stock awards granted under the 2008 Plan that are forfeited, terminated, expired or repurchased become available for issuance under the 2016 Plan.
 The 2016 Plan provides that the total number of shares reserved of common stock reserved for issuance thereunder will be automatically increased, on February 1st of each calendar year, in an amount equal to 5% of the total number of shares of our capital stock outstanding on December 31 of the prior calendar year, or a lesser number of shares determined by our board of directors or a committee thereof.
-Our ESPP provides that the number of shares of our capital stock outstanding on the last day of the calendar month before the date of the automatic increase and (b) 995,000 shares; provided that the board of directors or a committee thereof may determine that such increase will be less than the amount set forth above.
-Accordingly, on February 1, 2022, the number of shares of our capital effort suance under our 2016 Plan and our ESPP increased by 3,372,218 shares and 674,444 shares, respectively, pursuant to these provisions.
+Our ESPP provides that the number of shares of our common stock reserved for issuance thereunder will automatically increase on February 1st of each calendar year by the lesser of (a) 1% of the total number of shares of our capital stock outstanding on the last day of the calendar month before the date of the automatic increase and (b) 995,000 shares; provided that the board of directors or a committee thereof may determine that such increase will be less than the amount set forth above.
+Accordingly, on February 1, 2023, the number of shares of our common stock available for issuance under our 2016 Plan and our ESPP increased by 3,496,138 shares and 699,066 shares, respectively, pursuant to these provisions.
 These increases are not reflected in the table above.